Insolvency & reconstructionDownload PDF version

 Within four weeks after commencement of the restructuring, each creditor will receive a draft plan for the restructuring.
-The plan is resolved if a majority of the creditors does not reject the plan.
+The plan will be resolved if a majority of the creditors does not reject the plan.

 After three months, the creditors will receive a statement from the trustee containing essential information on the restructuring.

 Within six months after the draft plan was presented to the creditors, the creditors will receive a final draft proposal for the restructuring of the company.
-The final draft proposal is resolved if a majority of creditors does not reject it.
+The final draft proposal will be resolved if a majority of the creditors does not reject it.

 The proposal may be amended at the meeting on the final proposal until it is affirmed by the Bankruptcy Court.